retalapp/retalapp/README.md

 ## Motivations

-* Create petencial reusable logic and data models
+* Create petencial reusable logic and data models.
 * Only istalling a package be enable to use a big part of logic eg:. a blog module, users module, wiki, shipping etc...
 * Reuse code in different project using the seteable modules.